In which The Author uses The Chambers Dictionary and not Webster’s

 In the inner cities, where there’s a far more diverse population, many young people speak a language which seems to be entirely foreign.
 As well as the Extended US English I’ve just outlined, there are elements from Western Europe, Eastern Europe, the Caribbean, all parts of Africa, South Asia, South-East Asia, the Middle East … Their native speakers have all been thrown together and are trying to make themselves understood in an environment where English is a second language at best.
 Noel Clarke’s remarkable and disturbing film KiDULTHOOD (2006) is set in contemporary West London, but I would really have appreciated English subtitles throughout.

-I’m more concerned with the disappearance of the written word.
+I’m more concerned with the gradual disappearance of the written word.
 That’s why I’ve given this entry the title I have.
 As you’ll see from the epigram, the Greek word for ‘word’ is λογος – or ‘logos’, in its usual transliteration.
 Yet what are proliferating in the early 21st century are not words, but logos.
 Or maybe (semiologically speaking) icons.
 Go to any large railway station and you’ll see what I mean:

 This veritable sea of signs eliminates any need for the written word.
 Each of them accomplishes its purpose – transmitting information – simply, elegantly, economically, and eye-catchingly.
 Most importantly, they all do it entirely without any need for written text, apart from the letters WC on one of them.
 The message reaches the receiver without ambiguity.
 It doesn’t matter whether your first language is Welsh, French, German, Polish, Arabic, Mandarin, Japanese, Hausa, Xhosa, Swahili, Bengali, Urdu, Tagalog, Vietnamese, or even Urban London English – the signs work every time.